 The full cost of operating and maintaining a waste collection service is recovered through a service charge to each residential property.
 For 22/23, the cost of this charge was \$493.77.
 In 23/24, Council proposes that the service charge for waste collection will be increased by 15%, equating to \$567.50 per annum.
-Council will collect \$981,778 from the service charge.
-This increase in the cost of the annual service charge is a result of increased disposal and transport costs to southern landfill sites.
+Council will collect \$982,343 from the service charge.
+This increase in the cost of the annual service charge is a result of increased disposal and transport costs to dispose of waste generated at Roxby.